45+ Indiana Religious Sites

 14318 Lima Rd, Fort Wayne, IN

-Located at Resurrection Lutheran Church, the labyrinth is in the southeast corner of the park.
-While at Resurrection Park, you’ll also find 10 fitness stations, a fire pit, a swing set, gardens, a butterfly garden, a horseshoe pit, 5 music stations, paths, a hidden geocache, and benches, a free little library, and hopscotch.
-The park is open to the public, daily from dawn to dusk.
+The labyrinth is located in the southeast corner of Resurrection Lutheran Church.
+The Park also features ten fitness stations, a fire pit, a swing set, a butterfly garden, a horseshoe pit, five music stations, paths, a hidden geocache, benches, a free little library, and hopscotch.
+It is open to the public daily from dawn to dusk.

 Saint Meinrad Archabbey, St. Meinrad